 9 Most Dangerous Roads In India

 This route is not for everyone.
 If you have a faint heart, please do not go ahead.
 I am not discouraging you but the risk level is really high.
 At one point in time even I contemplated my decision of going along this path.
-Vertigo, claustrophobia and breathing problems along with anxiety and fear can lead to a lot of unwanted accidents.
+Vertigo, claustrophobia, and breathing problems along with anxiety and fear can lead to a lot of unwanted accidents.
 The whole path does not have enough guard rails which makes it even harder to take turns.

-Scariest Roads In India That Are A Driver’s Nightmare is undoubtedly the death roads of India.
+Scariest Roads In India That Are A Driver’s Nightmare is undoubtedly the death road of India.
 Apart from this one, there are other deadly roads in the world as well.
 Here is a list of the nine most dangerous roads in India:

 1. Gata loops